 How your business rates are calculated

-Business rates is a local tax that is paid by the occupiers of all non-domestic /business property, in the same way that council tax is a tax on domestic property.
+Business rates is a local tax that is paid by the occupiers of all non-domestic / business property, in the same way that council tax is a tax on domestic property.

-This money, together with revenue from council taxpayers, revenue support grant provided by the government and certain other sums, is used to pay for the services provided by your local council and other local authorities in your area.
+This money, together with revenue from council taxpayers, revenue support grants provided by the government and certain other sums, is used to pay for the services provided by your local council and other local authorities in your area.

 Business rates are charged on most business properties such as shops, offices, pubs, warehouses and factories.
 However, the property doesn’t have to be used for a business – if it is used for purposes which are not domestic it is likely to be rateable.
 We will send you a business rates bill each year.